-Along with the Local Flood Risk Management Strategy, we have produced a number of documents relevant both county-wide and for specific areas like Chesham, High Wycombe, Buckingham and Marlow.
+Along with the Local Flood Risk Management Strategy, we have produced many other documents.
+These are relevant both county-wide and for specific areas like Chesham, High Wycombe, Buckingham and Marlow.

-A Surface Water Management Plan (SWMP) is a plan which outlines the preferred surface water management strategy in a given location.
-In this context surface water flooding describes flooding from sewers, drains, groundwater, and runoff from land, small water courses and ditches that occurs as a result of heavy rainfall.
+It also includes runoff from land such as, small water courses and ditches that occur as a result of heavy rainfall.
 As such, SWMPs deal with all local sources of flooding.

-The purpose of SWMPs is to identify sustainable responses to manage surface water flooding and to prepare action plans for the areas concerned.
-The action plans will provide evidence upon which future decisions and funding applications for putting the recommendations into practice can be developed.
+The purpose of these plans is to identify sustainable responses to manage surface water flooding.
+They are also to prepare action plans for the areas concerned.
+The action plans help plan future decisions and funding applications.

 Buckinghamshire County Council has produced several SWMPs: